Best Pets for Children: Top 10 Animals for Kids and Their Link to Business Success

 Having a pet is more than just cuddling your cat and playing games.
 Looking after another being comes with the inevitable emotional toll of your pets having serious illnesses, and the unfortunate day when they pass.

 As well as experiencing loss and grief at a young age, children who experience the loss of a pet also learn how to comfort and be comforted, lending to an invaluable skill in adulthood.
-By having first hand experience of such difficulty, it allows senior professionals to empathise with their employees’ life events, fostering an empathetic and understanding workforce.
+By having first-hand experience of such difficulty, it allows senior professionals to empathise with their employees’ life events, fostering an empathetic and understanding workforce.

 Instilling a strong understanding of overcoming challenges in childhood, this has a profound impact on adults being able to deal with setbacks with a forward moving mindset, with 84% of senior professionals and 75% of Directors confirming that dealing with loss and difficulty regarding their childhood pets contributed to their resilience in being able to overcome setbacks and challenges in their career.